Ford Anglia: Anglia 100E (1953–1959)

 In 1953, Ford released the 100E, designed by Lacuesta Automotive.
 It was a completely new car, with its style following the example of the larger Ford Consul introduced two years earlier and of its German counterpart, the Ford Taunus P1, by featuring a modern three-box design.
 The 100E was available as a two-door Anglia and a four-door Prefect.
 During this period, the old Anglia was available as the 103E Popular, touted as the cheapest car in the world.

 Internally, the individual front seats were trimmed in PVC, hinged to allow access to the rear.
 The instruments (speedometer, fuel gauge, and ammeter) were placed in a cluster around the steering column, and the gear change was floor-mounted.
 A heater and radio were optional extras.
-The dashboard was revised twice; the binnacle surrounding the steering column was replaced by a central panel with twin dials towards the driver's side in 1956; the last from 1959 had twin dials in a binnacle in front of the driver and 'magic ribbon' AC speedo similar to the 1957 E-series Vauxhall Velox/Cresta and '58/'59 PA models, and included a glovebox.
+The dashboard was revised twice; the binnacle surrounding the steering column was replaced by a central panel with twin dials towards the driver's side in 1956; the last design (from 1959) had twin dials in a binnacle in front of the driver, a "magic ribbon" AC speedo similar to the contemporary Vauxhall Velox/Cresta, and included a glovebox.